VibeHarboe/Data-Manipulation-in-SQL/sql/README.md

   * Subqueries in SELECT for calculated comparisons
   * Multi-layered subqueries to compare stages against season-wide averages
   * Combined clause strategies (SELECT, FROM, WHERE) in one query

+* [03_correlated_nested_queries.sql](03_correlated_nested_queries.sql)– These examples reflect real-world SQL patterns for exploratory data analysis and league-level performance comparison.
+Covered patterns include:

+  * Correlated subqueries in WHERE clauses to identify outlier matches by country and season
+  * Multi-condition correlation (e.g. country + season) for pinpointed maximum value filtering
+  * Nested subqueries in SELECT to compute temporal maxima (e.g. overall vs. monthly highs)
+  * Nested subqueries in FROM to support complex aggregation workflows like average of counts
+  * Stepwise transformations with clean logic and scalable performance queries